 Students from Heronsgate Primary School in south London participated in Painting Performance, an exciting art and curating project, at The Courtauld Gallery during the summer term of 2013.
 Across 6 sessions delivered in school and at the gallery pupils worked with both an art historian, Meghan Goodeve, and an artist, Ashley Davies to explore the relationship between painting, drawing and performance in innovative and unusual ways.Find out more

 Sixth form students from Trinity Catholic High School engaged with art history as a means of investigating both traditional and contemporary art works from The Courtauld Gallery and the Pipilotti Rist Eyeball Massage exhibition at the Hayward Gallery.
 Working on details, scale and the idea of artistic influences, the students went on to create their own photographic responses to the exhibitions.Find out more

 For this project we worked with National Diploma art and design students from BSIX Sixth Form College in Hackney.
 The project was produced in response to the The Courtauld Gallery’s exhibition, Frank Auerbach: London Building Sites 1952-62.Find out more

 The Big O Gallery

-A year 5 student committee from the Oasis Academy Shirley Park Primary Phase in south London worked with The Courtauld Institute of Art Public Programme Department during the spring and summer terms of 2011 to put together their own online exhibition.Find out more
+A year 5 student committee from the Oasis Academy Shirley Park Primary Phase in South London worked with The Courtauld Institute of Art Public Programmes Department during the spring and summer terms of 2011 to put together their own online exhibition.Find out more

 Beyond Bloomsbury: The Omega Project